divagueame/mailnotes/README.md

 ## 2 - Setup Nuxtjs/Auth ##
 Add nuxtjs/auth-next to handle auth logic through middleware.
 If user is not logged in, he'll be redirected to /login

+## 3 - Show user status on navbar ##
+Basic setup of the navbar showing the user auth status